 I needed to believe in myself once again.
 So, throughout 2020 I put in a lot of effort to undo my negative tuning, and to attract positivity and success, and I'm thrilled that it worked.
 I learnt the hard way that intelligence and hard work are wasted if one does not have a positive mindset.

 My maternal grandmother had great faith in St. Jude.
 The saint was Jesus' cousin and is the patron of desperate cases.
 Whenever my siblings and I had an examination when we were young, my grandmother would send a prayer request to the shrine of St. Jude at Jhansi, India.

 Over the years I had stopped praying to St. Jude as I had felt that praying to God directly made more sense, but I decided to start again.
 A month before the exam I sent a prayer request to St. Jude on the online site of the Jhansi shrine.
 Till today I say the novena every single day, and it has not only helped me achieve success, but has also increased my faith in God.

-The lessons I've learnt in the past 5 years :
+The lessons I've learnt over the past 5 years :

-1. Don't be afraid of failure.
-In India, since the time we were in school it had always been drilled in our heads that failure is a bad thing.
-I grew up with that mindset and when I did fail in my first attempt of CA final, it hit me so badly and I took a long time to recover.
+1) Don't be afraid of failure.
+In India, especially in school, it had always been drilled in our heads that failure is a bad thing.
+I grew up with that mindset and when I did fail in my first attempt of CA final, it hit me badly.
 I wish I was taught that failure is necessary in life, and that it will make you stronger than you ever thought you'd be.
 Learn to forgive yourself and try again.

-5. Haters will always hate.
+5) Haters will always hate.
 Many people have said extremely mean things to me over the years with respect to my failures, and it used to hurt me a lot while studying.
-Being someone who overthinks, negative criticism would play on my mind for years.
 But I finally learnt how to use that negativity to fuel myself, to push myself harder towards my goal.

 Thank you :